lrlna/lightbox-task/Readme.md

 python -m SimpleHTTPServer
 ```

+##### Possible improvements for the future:
+1. Make helpers (`helper.js` + `flickr.js`) as constructable objects (probably use a more conventional common js pattern?) rather than the simple modules using a module [pattern](http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html).
+That will allow for _much_ easier testing.

 ##### Thoughts on various photo APIs:

 - _Instagram_ : oAuth 2 is awesome, but going through authentication trouble when you just wanna dig into the actual code I did not find was worth it.